 “I do have a couple in my arsenal that I haven’t pulled out yet,” Mercer explained.
 “But, I am going to leave that to you guys and let your brains spin a little bit, I want it to be a surprise.”

-With the ability to earn at UBF events now available, Mercer is already looking at the No. 1 spot, currently ranked No. 6.
+With the ability to earn at UBF events, Mercer is already looking at the No. 1 spot, currently ranked No. 6.

-“We’ve got the best guys going right now and Chance Moorman is the guy I’m chasing so I expect to see him and I in the short round battling it out,” Mercer said.
+“We’ve got the best guys going right now and Chance Moorman is the guy I’m chasing.
+I expect to see him and I in the short round battling it out,” Mercer said.

 “He’s really far ahead right now and I’m finally back in action so this is when the battle starts.”

-Having already paid out $20,000, the first weekend in the wildcard rounds, Day 1 of the second weekend, May 20th, all 18 qualifiers will fight one bull with the top 12 advancing to Saturday night.
-After a first round of head to head matches, the top six will fight one more bull for the remaining share of the $140,000 total purse.
+$20,000 has already been paid out the first weekend in the wildcard rounds.
+All 18 qualifiers will fight one bull, with the top 12 advancing to Saturday night.
+Subsequently, after a first round of head-to-head matches, the top six will fight one more bull for the remaining share of the $140,000 prize.

 On the final Saturday night, $100,000 will be paid out to the top six bullfighters in the richest night in freestyle bullfighting history with $50,000 doled out for first place; $25,000 for second and $10,000 for third with fourth to sixth also paying over $3,000 each.